WoltLab/docs.woltlab.com/docs/package_pip_media-provider.md

 parent: package_pip
 ---

-{% include callout.html content="Available since WoltLab Suite 3.1" type="info" %}
+!!! info "Available since WoltLab Suite 3.1"

 Media providers are responsible to detect and convert links to a 3rd party service inside messages.